MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/ns-acxstreams-acxdrmrights.md

 ## -description

-The ACXDRMRIGHTS structure specifies the DRM content rights assigned to a KS audio pin or to a driver's stream object.
+The ACXDRMRIGHTS structure specifies the DRM content rights assigned to an ACX audio pin or to a driver's stream object.

 ## -struct-fields